Reviewable/hubkit/README.md

 or as a `{method: 'GET'}` option (the inline one takes precedence, and `GET` is the default if nothing else is found).

-There are two ways to authenticate:  either pass a `token` to the options, or both a `username` and `password`.
+There are two ways to authenticate:  either pass a `token` to the options, or both a `clientId` and `clientSecret`.
 Unauthenticated requests are fine too, of course.

 Every call returns a `Promise`, which you might need to polyfill if your target environment doesn't support it natively.
 You can then use the standard `then` API to specify both success and failure